intel/pepc/CONTRIBUTING.md

 ### Comment Punctuation

-All comments in the code should end with a period (`.`), even if they are single-line comments containing only one sentence.
-This includes inline comments, standalone comments, and multi-line comment blocks.
+All comments should end with a period (`.`).

 ### Messages

 #### Small vs Capital Letters in Messages

-Every log message and exception message should start with a capital letter.
-One-line messages do not need to end with a period, but multi-line messages or messages with multiple sentences should use periods.
+Every log and exception message should start with a capital letter.
+After each colon in a message, the next word should also be capitalized.
+One-line messages do not need a trailing period; multi-line messages should use periods.

-When a message contains a colon, the text immediately following the colon should also start with a capital letter.
-This applies to all colons in the message, creating a consistent hierarchical structure.

 **Examples:**